toitware/ubx-message/README.md

   // Convert to a byte array, and send to the device: adapter.send-packet poll-message.to-byte-array
 ```
-If the message type has an argument, this is specified on the different constructors.
+If the message type has an argument, this is used on the message specific
-Almost all possible variable names and types are exposed:
+constructors:
 ```Toit
   // Library/driver setup omitted.